projectacrn/acrn-hypervisor/doc/tutorials/setup_openstack_libvirt.rst

 Final Steps
 ***********

-With that, the OpenStack instance is running and connected to the network.
-You can graphically see this by returning to the **Project / Network / Network Topology** view:
+The OpenStack instance is now running and connected to the network.
+You can confirm by returning to the **Project / Network / Network Topology** view:

 .. figure:: images/OpenStack-12b-running-topology-instance.png